-A self-employed borrower may include either year end or year to date financials prepared in accordance with either Method One or Method Two above as part of their qualifying income.
+A self-employed borrower may include either year end or year to date financials prepared in accordance with above as part of their qualifying income.
 Income will be averaged over the period of the tax returns and the profit and loss statements provided.
 The borrower must provide their bank statements from the account utilized for their business for the period covered by the P&L and their bank statements must show deposits which are a.) part of the borrower's income stream and b.) total at least 90% of the gross receipts listed P&L.